-There are several current examples, that have been upheld by the courts, that are an exception to CSL Section 75, and provide a venue for greater local control over the discipline of law enforcement personnel.

-Article 10 Section 155 of the Town Law is a current exception allowing for the discipline of law enforcement personnel outside of Section 75.
+There are several current examples, that have been upheld by the courts, that are an exception to CSL Section 75, and provide a venue for greater local control over the discipline of law enforcement personnel. allowing for the discipline of law enforcement personnel outside of Section 75.
 Section 155 allows Town Boards to adopt and make rules and regulations for the determination of disciplinary charges against any member of the police department.
 Even though a Collective Bargaining Agreement between a police union and a Town may contain different disciplinary procedures, Section 155 prevails over any negotiated procedure.